openaps/docs/docs/docs/walkthrough/phase-3/Understand-determine-basal.md

 ## Summary of inputs

+The `determine-basal` algorithm requires 4 input files:
+* iob.json
+* currenttemp.json
+* glucose.json
+* profile.json

+In addition, the algorithm can accept 2 optional input files:
+* meal.json
+* autosens.json

-The determine-basal algorithm requires a number of inputs, which are passed in JSON files such as iob.json, currenttemp.json, glucose.json, profile.json, and optionally meal.json.
-When running oref0-determine-basal.js with the appropriate inputs, the first thing you'll see is a summary of all the provided inputs, which might look something like this:
+When running `oref0-determine-basal.js`, the first thing you'll see is a summary of all the inputs, which might look something like this:

 ```
 {"carbs":0,"boluses":0}